TengXu94/simulation-and-optimization/README.md

 # Repository Description

-This Group 5 GitHub repository for MATH-600 Spring 2021 course.
+This is the Group 5 GitHub repository for MATH-600 Spring 2021 course.

 # Content